PIRATES OF THE CARIBBEAN: AT WORLDS END

 At least, Dead Man's Chest had a sense of humour and some amusing set-pieces in between its sprawling plot the scenes involving the attempt to scale the cliff-face in the cage of bones, the runaway mill wheel sequence, Johnny Depp as a native kebab, the Kraken climax that were enough to keep interest going.
 At World's End lacks any of these memorable set-pieces and little of the sense of humour.
 For a time, the film is kept going by a range of eccentric images Johnny Depp crewing a ship filled with doubles of himself or having an argument with miniature versions of himself that are hanging from his dreadlocks; the Black Pearl being carried through the desert by an army of crabs and sailing down a sand dune; a journey through a sea filled with the dead in tiny dinghies; the attempt to tip the Black Pearl upside down as it sails towards the sunset but most of these peter out into a puzzled scratch of the head.

 At World's End at least gets itself together for a rousing climax with the various parties fighting around two ships locked together as they head down into the maelstrom.
 Here At World's End finally starts to feel that it has come into its own.
 Alas the build-up to that point feels like a good deal of over-inflated (not to mention over-budgeted) self-importance that has been dragged out to nearly three hours running time.
 The numerous plot strands are eventually resolved, although hardly with any dramatic satisfaction.
 Naturally, the end of the film is left open on a cliffhanger that sets things up for a fourth Pirates of the Caribbean film about the search for Ponce de Leons Fountain of Youth.
-After much wrangling, this came about with Pirates of the Caribbean: On Stranger Tides (2011).
-There is also the further announced Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+After much wrangling, this came about with Pirates of the Caribbean: On Stranger Tides (2011) and was followed by Pirates of the Caribbean: Dead Men Tell No Tales/Pirates of the Caribbean: Salazars Revenge (2017).

 (Nominee for Best Production Design at this sites Best of 2007 Awards).